alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 proposal for a new _kind_ of database connectivity, or a paradigm shift if you want.
 This new paradigm is called **Relations as First-Class Citizen** and it makes Alf very different from the projects aforementionned.
-The difference lies in the kind of abstraction that the library expose to the software
+The difference lies in the kind of abstraction that the library exposes to the software
 developer: SQL queries for the former, _Relations_ for the latter.

 In almost all [but](http://www.datomic.com/)